 Since production workplace settings are busy every day, it’s easy to ignore the need for preventive maintenance or procrastinate until it’s too late.
 And when a total motor breakdown occurs, this leads to downtime and lost profits for everyone relying upon that particular machinery.
 At least 50% of the respondents from the Plant Engineering survey agree that upgrading equipment, improving training strategies and bettering their preventive maintenance techniques are essential to decreasing unscheduled downtime.

 Before you dive into the work, you should create an induction motor preventive maintenance checklist.
 AC and DC motors operate differently, meaning you might need to develop separate plans for each type.
 For example, DC motor preventive maintenance calls for checking and cleaning the brushes, which AC motors do not have.
 Therefore, AC motor maintenance might focus more on inspecting components related to air intake, temperature and foundation.

 Here’s a set of steps you can use for drawing up a checklist and ensuring you account for every part of your industrial motor control systems:

 Whether maintaining industrial motor control products such as AC or DC motor drives or the actual industrial motors, always follow the manufacturer’s instructions for the removal of or cleaning of parts.
 Follow all safety rules to prevent accidents that can harm employees and the motor or equipment.

-If you need help with preventive maintenance of heavy duty DC or AC motors, drives and other industrial motor control equipment, contact the manufacturer for assistance if customer support is available.
-You might be able to speak directly with a qualified engineer that’s familiar with the motor or drive and get easy-to-follow instructions for maintenance.
+If you need help with preventive maintenance of heavy-duty DC or AC motors, drives and other industrial motor control equipment, contact the manufacturer for assistance if customer support is available.
+You might be able to speak directly with a qualified engineer who’s familiar with the motor or drive and get easy-to-follow instructions for maintenance.